alessandrocentanni/article-vault/README.md

 - [x] Store data to Oramasearch upon scraping
 - [x] Search data from Oramasearch
 - [x] Improve both error handling and success conditions
+- [ ] Improve the readme with more detailed instructions about what's the project about and how to run it
+- [ ] Allow the possibility to remove a search result from the popup
+- [ ] Better error handling
+- [ ] Avoid storing the same data multiple times

 ## Getting Started